 Like most Christians, I want to “bring my faith to maturity,” to see it grow daily.
-The apostles desired that when they said to the Lord, “Increase our faith” (Luke 17:5).
+The apostles clearly desired more faith when they said to the Lord, “Increase our faith” (Luke 17:5).

 The Scriptures give us a major key to growing in the kind of faith that can move mountains, and that key is “looking unto Jesus.”
 Hebrews 12:2 tells us that Jesus is the author and finisher of our faith.
 Other translations add further insight, telling us that Jesus is “the leader and completer of faith” (Darby), “the one who makes our faith complete” (ERV), “the founder and perfecter of our faith” (ESV), the One “who makes our faith perfect” (ICB).